-In this three part series on traveling with pets, we’re going to give you a lot of valuable and time-saving information that is bound to help you have a successful trip—no matter how you choose to travel.
-We’ll be covering travel on trains, buses, planes and of course, by automobile.
+In this three-part series on traveling with pets, we’re giving you a lot of valuable and time-saving information that is bound to help you have a successful trip—no matter how you choose to travel.

 Travel by Train

 Amtrak is the only national passenger train service in America.
 Up until 2015, they didn’t allow companion animals on board.
 However, many changes have occurred since we first penned this article in 2011.
 But as of 2015, pet service is available on most Amtrak routes coast-to-coast.

 As of 2015, Amtrak “welcomes cats and dogs 20 pounds or less for only $25”.
 In most cases, they are only allowed to travel on trips of up to 7 hours, and other restrictions apply.
 You’ll need to do some advance planning if you’re planning to take your pets along.

 - Call 1-800-USA-RAIL or visit any staffed station to make reservations for you and your pet(s).